 Because I can’t find it anywhere else on the ‘net, the OCR’d PDF of the 1994 EIA Source and Date Code Book listing transformer and capacitor manufacturers as of that year.
 Here is a plain scanned version if you find my OCR version doesn’t display properly.
 I also found and OCR-scanned the EIA 1995 Source and Date Code Book.
 Link to additional years of the EIA Source and Date Code book.

-Good article on inductance of gapped ferrite cores: Evaluation of Factors Affecting Inductance Measurements of Ferrite Components by Barbara Ann Livermore and Jan M van der Poel.
+Good article on inductance of gapped ferrite cores: Evaluation of Several Factors Affecting Inductance Measurements of Ferrite Components by Barbara Ann Livermore and Jan M van der Poel.

 Audio Tech Types: JVC Compulink files viewed using a soundcard.